platisd/MyFirstKotlinApp/README.md

 * A laptop that has the above installed :neckbeard:

 ## Hello World
+**Αρχή ήμισυ παντός** - Ancient greek proverb translated into "The beginning is the half of everything".

+It is attributed to various philosophers (i.e. Aristotle, Plato, Pythagoras).
+It implies that getting over the initial burden of _starting_ the pursue of a goal, is equivalent to half of the effort required to accomplish it.
+Practically, this means that after this workshop we will be half-done with porting all our Android applications to Kotlin. :sweat_smile:

 ### Install Kotlin to your system
 Do yourself a favor and do this on a modern Ubuntu 16.04 or later: `sudo snap install --classic kotlin`